dhoyle/splicedocs-jekyll/pages/OnPrem/Administrators/CleaningDatabase.md

 Follow these steps to clean your database if you're using the Cloudera-managed cluster version of Splice Machine:

+This is a destructive process and should only be used by an administrator!
+{: .noteIcon}

 <div class="opsStepsList" markdown="1">
 1. Shut down HBase and HDFS